Posted on :: Tags: , , , ,

 }

-The data types for the sets are Arc<GlobSet>, as I plan to make the traversal concurrent for each directory.
+The data types for the sets are Arc<GlobSet>, as I planned to make the traversal concurrent for each directory.
 However, as only one thread will be modifying the rules (one .gitignore or .ignore file per directory), I felt no need to wrap the sets with Mutex.

 Another reason is to keep track of the source, as this can be used for debugging or reporting, similar to git check-ignore.